 Best Polar Fitness Tracker

-The A370 puts the more emphasis on tracking your pulse than most Polar watches.
+Fitness trackers are pared-back versions of full running devices, but they still meet the fitness needs of all but the most demanding athletes.
+The A370 puts more emphasis on tracking your pulse than most Polar watches.
 It monitors your heart throughout the day and highlights your highest and lowest heart rates.
-You can use this feature to figure out what stresses you out the most, and when you’re the most relaxed.
+You can use this feature to figure out what stresses you out the most (desk job, duh!), and when you’re the most relaxed (running trails in the mountains, duh!).

 It also tracks your sleep patterns.
 You can tell it your intended sleep pattern and set the alarm.
 It then compares your heart rate against those times.
-This can give you insight if, say, you continue to wake up too early.
-It can highlight disturbances that woke you up or recommend going to sleep earlier or later to help you adjust.
+This can give you insight if, say, you continuously wake up too early.
+It can highlight disturbances that wake you up, or recommend going to sleep earlier or later to help you adjust.

-The A370 monitors the time you spend sitting or laying down and informs you when you’re being too sedentary.
+The A370 monitors the time you spend sitting or lying down, and informs you when you’re being too sedentary.
 Like other Polar watches, it also monitors calorie intake and hydration and recommends running routines based on past exercises.
 The A370 is designed to pair with your phone.

 Using third-party sensors, it can run an aerobic fitness test to help you understand how healthy your heart and lungs are compared to the rest of your body.
 It can also use the GPS of your phone to track walking distance and pace.
 It may be the best Polar watch for monitoring your body’s health and planning a fitness routine, even if it lacks entertainment and analysis features.

-- Several fitness test apps to analyze where your body is at currently
+- Several apps to analyze where your fitness level currently is

 - Can pair with many third-party devices for increased functionality